EMIR and UKMIR Reconciliation and Delegated Reporting Solution

 - Obtain an International Entity Identifier “IEI” for any entity that requires one; and

-- Report to any of three of the six Trade Repositories “TR” that are currently registered and recognised by the European Securities and Markets Authority.
+- Report to a Trade Repository “TR” that is currently registered and recognised by the European Securities and Markets Authority and UK regulatory Authorities.

 The reporting process itself can be achieved either through: